AnyLog-co/documentation/adding data.md

 * Time threshold can be specified in seconds, minutes, hours or days.
 * Volume threshold can be specified byes, KB, MB or GB.
 * Volume thresholds are enforced by the processes that add the data to the buffers (i.e. REST processes and MQTT processes).
-* The time thresholds are enforced by the ***Streaming*** process.
+* The time thresholds are enforced by the _streaming_ process.
 To enable the streaming process execute the following command:
     ```anylog
     run streamer
     ```